Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 Yeah.
 Freakshows aside, most of the team was runnin’ on willpower and fumes, really.

 Team two jogged outta the pyramid to go relieve team one.
 Captain Campbell gave Thompson a nod as he went, and honestly?
 That little nod helped a *lot.* Mood counted for just as much as the rapid recovery...magic, really...whatever.
-It was working pretty damn fast and he even had a fuckin’ *gauge* in his HUD now that he thought of as his “gas tank.”
+It was working pretty damn fast and he even had a fuckin’ *gauge* in his HUD now that he thought of as his "gas tank."
 It wasn’t that, actually, it was his muscular system’s glycogen uptake and a couple other things smashed together…

 *Point* was, it was a measure of how full-up his recovery was going.
 Sure, his heart was beating a bit uncomfortably fast, but that was expected.
 It’d calm down once the Mass was done with him.
 He could *feel* his body pumping up against the crushing squeeze, too.
 Another minute, and—